rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/terraform-state/index.md

 ---
 title: Terraform State
 date: 2025-10-28
-description: Terraform must store state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
+description: Terraform must store state about your managed infrastructure and configuration...
-summary: Terraform must store state about your managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.
+summary: Terraform must store state about your managed infrastructure and configuration...
 draft: false
 tags:
   - Assoc003